If you received a Canada FPT deposit in your bank account and wondering what it relates to, this post is for you.

 An additional $157 is paid for each child below 19.
 To calculate how much you can receive, check the CRA Child and family benefits calculator.

-A new GST/HST Credit payment period starts by July 2021.
+A new GST/HST Credit payment period will start in July 2022.
 Find out how much you can receive and the GST payment dates here.

 If your Canada FPT deposit is for GST/HST credit, then the deposits will be made quarterly on the dates below: